-Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on 9 February 2021 Policy contact name and position Natalie Mann, Governance Professional Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education number 878-4012 Age range 11 to 18 Type of school Academy secondary school with post-16 provision 1 Admissions authority Exmouth Community College Academy Trust Normal round intake Year 7 and Year 12 Published Admission Number 420 in Year 7 15 in Year 12 2 Priority for children to another school Designated religious character Admissions catchment area School uniform Bassetts Farm Primary School Brixington Primary School Drake's Church of England Primary School Exeter Road Community Primary School Littleham Church of England Primary School Lympstone Church of England Primary School Marpool Primary School Otterton Church of England Primary School St Joseph's Catholic Primary School St Peter's Church of England Primary School The Beacon Church of England (VA) Primary School Withycombe Raleigh Church of England Primary School Woodbury Church of England Primary School Woodbury Salterton Church of England Primary School No Yes - see below Yes.
-Children attending our school are expected to wear a uniform, details of the uniform can be found in uniform policy on the website which includes details of how to acquire second hand uniform.
-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply 1 September 2021 to the National Closing Date of 31 October 2021 Decision National Offer Date which is 1 March 2022 When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later 3 Deadline to submit appeal 31 March 2022 Deadline to hear appeal 17 June 2022 4 Key Dates In-Year admission When to apply from 1 September 2022 for Year 7 Decision , , /hen to submit appeal from 20 school days after refusal Deadline to hear appeal eadline to hear appeal within 30 school days of the form being submitted
+Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 15 February 2022 Policy contact name and position Natalie Mann, Governance Professional Amendments after determination - Department for Education scho ol number 878-4012 Age range 11 to 18 Type of school Academy secondary school with post-16 provision 1 Admissions authority Exmouth Community College Academy Trust Normal round intake Year 7 and Year 12 Published Admission Number 2 023-24 390 in Year 7 15 in Year 12 2 Priority for children to another s No Priority for children from a linke d school Bassetts Farm Primary School Brixington Primary School Drake's Church of England Primary School Exeter Road Community Primary School Littleham Church of England Primary School Lympstone Church of England Primary School Marpool Primary School Otterton Church of England Primary School St Joseph's Catholic Primary School St Peter's Church of England Primary School The Beacon Church of England (VA) Primary School Withycombe Raleigh Church of England Primary School Woodbury Church of England Primary School Woodbury Salterton Church of England Primary School Designated religious character No Admissions catchment area Yes - see below School uniform Yes - Children attending many schools are expected to wear a uniform.
+Where this is the case information about where this can be purchased, and support for the families who may be unable to afford Application Form items, will be available from the school office and the website.
+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information For m Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round 111 1 100 only to be used for the exceptional fleed effection.
+See Delow When to apply 1 Sentem ber 2022 to the National Closing Date which is 31 October 2022 Decision National Offer Date which is 1 March 2023 When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 March 2023 Deadline to hear appeal 16 June 2023 4 Key Dates In-Year admission When to apply from 1 June 20 ne 2023 for Year Groups 8 to 11 eptember 2023 for Year 7 Decision within 10 school days of an application /hen to submit appeal from 20 school days after refusal eadline to hear appeal within 30 school days of the form being submitted within 60 bondor days of the form being submitted